Michigan Gun Laws

 No Weapon Signs and Officer Notification

-While Michigan does not enforce “No Weapons” signs except for explicitly defined locations, the state does require duty to inform.
+While Michigan does not enforce “No Weapons” signs except for explicitly defined locations, the state does require a duty to inform.
 When interacting with an officer, you must notify them of your concealed carry status, regardless of their inquiry.

 Michigan CCW Reciprocity List